olesyapro888/itekkie/README.md

 ### Hi there 👋

+I am Olesya and I enjoy working with ✨ _data_✨.
+I like to solve problems that help companies get real value from their data.

+More about me on: https://ca.linkedin.com/in/olesya-irkhina-3a890765

 <!--
 **itekkie/itekkie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.